 As jazz’s popularity at the Bowl dipped in the 1970s, Fitzgerald continued to keep the flame alive, until the enduring and uniquely American genre found a permanent home at Bowl with the inauguration of the Playboy Jazz Festival in 1979 and the Jazz at the Bowl subscription series in 1980.
 Fitzgerald became a frequent and beloved guest.
 Anne Parsons, former General Manager of the Bowl and current President and CEO of the Detroit Symphony Orchestra, recalled:

 “There were a lot of people who wouldn’t play outdoor venues, but they would play the Hollywood Bowl.
 Ella Fitzgerald, right down to when she could barely walk out on stage, made sure she played the Hollywood Bowl.”

 Fitzgerald, who lived in Los Angeles, was always eager to get back to the Bowl.
 When she tripped and fell on stage in the middle of a 1986 concert, the full house of 18,000 gasped in unison – Fitzgerald had undergone a quintuple bypass surgery only a few months prior.
 Fortunately, Fitzgerald had just lost her footing.
 From the ground, she looked out to the audience and quipped, “People can really say Ella fell for them,” before jumping right back into her song.

-Fitzgerald continued to sing at the Bowl up until a couple years before her passing in June 1996 — one week before that year’s Playboy Jazz Festival.
+Fitzgerald continued to sing at the Bowl up until a couple years before her passing in June 1996 — the weekend of that year’s Playboy Jazz Festival.
 The event morphed into a weekend-long, impromptu celebration of Fitzgerald’s legacy.
 Fans put up a banner near the entrance to the Bowl that read: “Ella We Miss You.”

 Nearly 25 years later, we still miss Ella, and, like her, we just can’t wait to get back to the Bowl.